Ian Liversedge

 Ian Liversedge is a sports physiotherapist and former professional footballer.

 Career

 As a player

 He played for Everton and Blackpool.

 As a physiotherapist

 Huddersfield Town appointed him as their physiotherapist on 4 July 2008, after four years with Accrington Stanley, replacing Lee Brendan Martin.
 He left the club after the dismissal of Stan Ternent.

 Liversedge started his physiotherapy career at Newcastle United.
 He subsequently worked at Oldham Athletic, Manchester United, Stoke City, Altrincham and Burnley where he spent five years with Stan Ternent.
 Whilst at Burnley he was given the sobriquet 'Sos'.
 He has also worked at the Beaumont Hospital in Bolton.

 He joined Accrington Stanley in June 2004, then in the Conference, with a brief to "establish the medical side of the operation ... virtually from scratch".
 When he left, Chief Executive Robert Heys said "Ian played an important role in our promotion back to the Football League in 2006".

-After five-and-a-half years with Huddersfield, Liversedge moved to Macclesfield Town in January 2014.
+Liversedge moved to Macclesfield Town in January 2014.